CLARIAH/ineo-content/README.md

 ### Version Control

-Being a version control system, git will ensure all versions of the content are tracked throughout their history.
+As a version control system, git will ensure all versions of the content are tracked throughout their history.
 You can use git tools to revert to previous versions if needed.
 It also offers an exact provenance trail of who edited what and when, offering maximum transparency.